nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Finding a flash card : `find`

 Filters the flash card list by the given keywords.
-All the flash cards whose word or translation contains the keywords will be displayed.
+All the flash cards whose word or translation contains at least one of the keywords will be displayed.
 * The search is case-insensitive. e.g `food` will match `Food`

 [Command Format](#commands): `find <KEYWORDS...>`